British Academy Games Award for Evolving Game

-The current holder of the award is No Man's Sky by Hello Games, which won at the 18th British Academy Games Awards in 2022.
+The current holder of the award is Vampire Survivors by poncle, which won at the 21st British Academy Games Awards in 2025.

 Winners and nominees

 In the following table, the years are listed as per BAFTA convention, and generally correspond to the year of game release in the United Kingdom.

 Multiple nominations

 Games

 The following games received two or more nominations, including their nominated updates or expansions: